TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   a variable (here the residuals from the ANOVA fit) against the expected percentile values from a normal distribution with the same mean and sd.
-  The related function `qqplot()` allows you to graphically compare the variable against any distribution or another variable/dataset.
+  The related function `qqplot()` allows you to graphically compare the variable against any distribution or against another dataset.

 If there appear to be worrisome departures from assumptions, one can opt to use the R function `kruskall.test()` to perform a 'rank' test (or rank transform the data and do